mittingphx/Music/docs/APP_SH_USAGE.md

 - Always use `wsl ./app.sh` when running commands from Windows
 - The server runs in WSL (Windows Subsystem for Linux)
-- Songs are stored in the `./songs/` directory
+- Web-accessible files are stored in the `./public/` directory:
+  - `demos/` - Contains the demo player and related files
+  - `songs/` - Contains audio files, images, and lyrics
 - The application version is 0.1.0